The XMM Cluster Survey analysis of the SDSS DR8 redMaPPer Catalogue: Implications for scatter, selection bias, and isotropy in cluster scaling relations: Acknowledgements

 \section{Acknowledgements}

-PG, RW, KR and SB recognises support from the Science and Technology Facilities Council.
+PG, KR, RW, DT and EU recognises support from the UK Science and Technology Facilities Council via grants ST/P000525/1 and ST/T000473/1 (PG, KR), ST/P006760/1 (RW, DT), ST/T506461/1 (EU) and ST/N504452/1 (SB).
 MH acknowledges financial support from the National Research Foundation.
-We thank M. Sereno for useful discussions on the use of the LIRA fitting package.
+PTPV and LE were supported by Fundação para a Ciência e a Tecnologia (FCT) through research grants UIDB/04434/2020 and UIDP/04434/2020 (PTPV), and SFRH/BD/52138/2013 (LE).
+TJ acknowledges support by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Numbers DE-SC0010107 and A00-1465-001.
+We thank K. Migkas for useful discussions regarding cluster isotropy.
+We thank M. Sereno for useful discussions on the use of the {\sc lira} fitting package.
 We thank M. Oguri for providing the CAMIRA data used in Figure~\ref{fig:tlambda_comp}(c).